d3kanesa/leetcli/README.md

 3. **Run `install.bat` as Administrator**
 4. Add the `install\bin` directory to your PATH

+**Troubleshooting:**
+- If you get "not recognized" error, use `.\install.bat` instead
+- If you get "Build Tools not found" error, install Visual Studio Build Tools from https://visualstudio.microsoft.com/downloads/
+- Alternative: Use `.\quick-build.bat` for helpful guidance

 #### 🐧 Linux/macOS
 1. Download `leetcli-linux.zip` or `leetcli-macos.zip`
 2. Extract the ZIP file